bashirdol03/Ecommerce/README.md

 The core idea was to build something functional and secure, where users can sign up, browse listings, place orders, and leave reviews — while sellers can manage their own services.

 Most of my time and effort went into developing a solid backend, with a strong focus on authentication, sessions, testing, and security best practices.
-The frontend is simple and clean, but it was the backend architecture that I really wanted to get right.
+The frontend is pretty simple, but it was the backend architecture that I really wanted to get right.

 👉 **Live Demo**: [https://app2.mybackendserver.pro(https://app2.mybackendserver.pro)